rust-lang/rust/text/0000-as-cell.md

 ```

-...but this reintroduces the bound-checking costs.
+...but this reintroduces potential bound-checking costs.

 The alternative, short of changing the actual algorithms involved, is to use
 internal mutability to enable safe mutations even with overlapping shared views into the data: